asdf1011/bdec/docs/source/tutorial.rst

 Tutorial
 ========

-If you haven't read the :ref:`format documents <bdec-specification>` yet, now is a good time to do so.
-This document will discuss writing a bdec specification for a format you have documention of, and sample data files to test with.
+This tutorial will discuss writing a rudimentary specification for the png_ image file format.

 Preparation
 -----------

-First we need to find a specification for the file type we want to decode.
-Try searching on google (eg: 'jpeg specification', 'png file format'), or on a site like wotsit_.
+When decoding a format, first we need to find a specification for the file type we want to decode.
+Try searching for 'jpeg specification' or 'png file format') on google or wotsit_.

 These documents can be very large and difficult to understand; they include information on not only the file format, but also how the data should be